 People of every age experience digestive issues from time to time, but as we get older, annoyances like constipation, diarrhea and gas can become increasingly common.
 Aspects of our physical health change naturally with age, but poor diet, reduced digestive enzymes and unbalanced gastrointestinal flora can wreak havoc on both our digestive and immune systems.
 There are countless products on the market to help improve gut health and immune function, but do any of them actually work?
 Which options are best for a senior’s unique issues?

-Dr. Merrell is a pioneer in the field of Integrative Medicine, which focuses on all factors that influence a patient’s health and utilizes therapies and interventions from many different scientific and medical disciplines.
-His practice in New York City utilizes tools like nutrition, acupuncture, herbal medicine, and mind-body stress reduction techniques in conjunction with conventional internal medicine and diagnostics to help his patients regain and maintain optimum health.
+At my integrative medicine practice in New York City, I focus on all factors that influence a patient’s health and utilize therapies and interventions from many different scientific and medical disciplines, including nutrition, acupuncture, herbal medicine and mind-body stress reduction techniques.
+In conjunction with conventional internal medicine and diagnostics, these methods help my patients regain and maintain optimum health.

 Do I Need to Take Supplemental Enzymes?

 There are a few instances when enzyme supplementation is clearly beneficial.
 Individuals with pancreatic insufficiency require supplements because they are unable to produce enzymes naturally and digest food properly.
 In other cases, specific enzymes can help us consume the foods we enjoy with minimal digestive distress after the fact.
 For example, people suffer from lactose intolerance because they do not produce enough of the enzyme lactase that is needed to digest the specific kind of sugar found in dairy.
 Lactase supplements (most commonly known by the brand name Lactaid) help minimize this sensitivity.